 Encampment violence puts spotlight on Minneapolis homeless approach

-The Minneapolis City Council offered up its solutions to the connected problems of homelessness and criminal violence on Thursday.
+The Minneapolis City Council offered its solutions to the connected problems of homelessness and criminal violence on Thursday.

 They passed three measures a day after police responded to three shootings and two homicides near homeless encampments.
 The council majority and the mayor don’t see eye-to-eye on a lot of issues, including how to address homelessness.